kamilfranek/kamilfranek.github.io/_posts/2018-06-03-how-can-census-data-help-you-to-evaluate-business-potential.md

  teaser: "assets/images/population_top10_activity.png"

 ---
-A few months ago I’ve put together a very basic overview of where people live in the Czech Republic in an article “Where do your Czech Customers live”.
+A few months ago I’ve put together a very basic overview of where people live in the Czech Republic in an article <a href="http://www.kamilfranek.com/where-do-your-czech-customers-live/">“Where do your Czech Customers live”<a>.
 It was a short post with basic metrics and visualizations about what are the biggest Czech cities, where is the biggest population density and that Pareto 20/80 rule really works.
 However, I felt that I need to get back to this topic and try to go one step deeper.
 Suggesting that biggest businesses potential (at least for retail) is in the biggest cities by population appeared just too simplistic.
-Though it might be a good rule of thumb, a bigger city does not have to mean that you will have more customer potential there be because characteristics of the population will vary between cities.
+Though it might be a good rule of thumb, a bigger city does not have to mean that you will have more customer potential there.
+Simply because characteristics of the population will vary between cities.
 This is something I want to explore in this post, using the Czech Republic census data.

 ## City population is not enough to evaluate city business potential.
 Or is it?

-If I want to answer the question “Which city should I open my next store in?” or “From which territory should I expect more sales?” more properly than just looking at the population level, you would ideally want actual market sales data for your particular product/service in a given city.
+If I want to answer the question “Which city should I open my next store in?” or “From which territory should I expect more sales?” more properly than just looking at the population level, you would ideally want actual market sales data for your product/service in a given city.
 Unfortunately, that’s not always the option.
 There are many other data options we can incorporate as a proxy.
 We might look at economic activity, purchasing power, age structure, education, your competition presence, weather etc.

 I want to go deeper than before, but I will limit the scope of this post only to a subset of few important characteristics that are included in publicly available Czech census data..